 And don’t forget the rubber on your windscreen wipers either; faulty wipers can lead to a build-up of grit and dirt and obscure your field of vision.

-Get your Granite Breakdown membership today by clicking HERE.
+Get your Granite Breakdown membership today for just £30 per year.